 Any food product that inherently does not contain gluten may use a gluten free label where any unavoidable presence of gluten in the food bearing the claim in its labelling is below 20 ppm gluten.

-FoodChain ID Certification’s Gluten-free program provides its customers with a third-party solution which can be tied into their Global Food Safety Initiative (GFSI) food safety certifications, thus reducing costs and audit fatigue.
+FoodChain ID’s Gluten-free programme provides its customers with a third-party solution which can be tied into their Global Food Safety Initiative (GFSI) food safety certifications, thus reducing costs and audit fatigue.